Conveyancing

 DIY Conveyancing | Can I Do My Own Conveyancing in WA?

-Yes, you can technically handle conveyancing on your own in Western Australia.
+Yes, you can technically handle your own conveyancing in Western Australia.

-But it’s not recommended.
-Unless you have a strong grasp of the legal requirements and access to PEXA (Property Exchange Australia).
+But it’s not the easiest route.
+Without a solid understanding of legal requirements and access to PEXA (Property Exchange Australia), you’re putting yourself at risk.

 Let Hoe Lawyers Handle Your All Conveyancing Matters